 The best way to see the value of tuition insurance is to hear from a member who enrolled in the program.
 Indeed, as one of GradGuard’s customer reports:

 “Tuition Insurance was such a lifesaver.
 It should be an option on every college and university website,” – Mindy D., GradGuard member

 Watch below to hear her explain how she considered protecting her daughter, and how tuition insurance enabled her to avoid a large financial loss when she became ill during the semester.

 Thanks to GradGuard’s collaboration with Allianz Global Assistance – it is now easier than ever before for college students and their families to receive valuable protection for the investment they make in higher education.

 If your school does not provide 100% refunds, it is useful for parents to ask the school to do so.
 Most school leaders surveyed agreed that it should be as convenient for families to protect a $30,000 or more investment in college as it is for consumers to protect a $300 vacation with travel insurance.

-We are thankful that we worked closely with the school where Mindy’s daughter was enrolled.
-As a college parent, she expresses clearly the value of tuition insurance and the peace of mind it provided to her and her family as they cared for the well-being of her child.
+We are thankful that we worked closely with the school where Mindy’s daughter, Camrey, was enrolled.
+As a college parent, she clearly expresses the value of tuition insurance and the peace of mind it provided to her and her family as they cared for Camrey’s well-being.